How Much Does a Dome House Cost to Build?

-Dome houses cost between $100 and $250 per square foot to build.
+Dome houses cost between $100,000 and $250,000 for 1,000 square feet.
 This price includes finishing, too, but does not include the purchase of or preparation of land.
 While they're often fairly small, it's not uncommon for dome houses to be 5,000 square feet or more.
 These homes have a unique aesthetic, can withstand weather extremes, and are often built with sustainable, Earth-friendly materials.

-The size of your dome house determines its price.
+The size of your dome house determines its price, but you'll pay somewhere between $85 and $250 per square foot, with the average square foot price being $175.
 The bigger the house, the more materials and labor required to build it, and the more challenging the build.
-While smaller dome homes are the most common type, particularly for owner builders, it's increasingly common to see much larger, grander contractor-built dome houses.
+While smaller dome homes are the most common type, particularly for owner-builders, it's increasingly common to see much larger, grander contractor-built dome houses.

 Take a look at some of the more common dome home sizes and their typical build costs.

 |Dome House Size||Cost Range (All-in)||Average Coat (All-in)|

 |2,000 sq. ft.||$200,000 – $500,000||$350,000|

 Dome houses are available with prefabricated shells, or “dome home kits.”
 Alternatively, DIYers can purchase or make custom plans, then purchase the necessary materials and raise their dome home from scratch.
 The other option is to hire a local architect to design and build a custom dome home.

 Modular dome home shell kits cost from $10,000 to $150,000.
 This huge price discrepancy occurs based on the size of the dome, the type of home, and the number of openings required for doors and extensions.
 Some people choose to add a second dome connected to the first by a covered walkway or extension to create a more unique floorplan.